-We are grateful to the sponsors, funding organizations, and donors that have supported Victoria Hand Project and have helped us get this far.
+Victoria Hand Project is deeply grateful to the sponsors, funding organizations, and donors that have and continue to support us in our mission to provide prosthetic care.
 We would like to thank the following supporters for their noteworthy contributions:

 TD Bank Group

-The TD Bank Group provided Victoria Hand Project and the University of Victoria with $1 million (CAD) in December, 2019, as part of the TD Ready Challenge.
-This award will allow us to expand our operations across North America to help children with scoliosis and upper-limb amputees.
-We will provide these 3D printed scoliosis braces and upper-limb prosthetic arms to patients in remote and under-served communities!
+The TD Bank Group provided Victoria Hand Project and the University of Victoria with $1 million (CAD) in December 2019, as part of the TD Ready Challenge.
+This award will allow us to expand our operations across North America to help children with scoliosis and upper-limb amputees in remote and under-served communities!

 Grand Challenges Canada has been instrumental in establishing VHP!

 In 2014 GCC awarded a $112,000 dollar grant to Prof. N. Dechev's laboratory to conduct the initial design and development of the 3D printed prosthesis, and to facilitate our research trials in Guatemala and Nepal.

 In 2016 GCC further awarded $65,000 to extend the work to full-scale delivery of 3D Printed Prosthesis in Cambodia and Nepal.

 VHP joined the AutoDesk Technology Impact Program in January, 2020.
 AutoDesk donated licenses to VHP to assist with the development and deployment of the 3D printed prosthetic arms, and the new 3D printed scoliosis brace.